astropy/specutils/docs/source/model_fitting.rst

 The file is writen using the YAML format.
 Being a plain text file with a self-explanatory structure, it can be edited at will by the user, e.g., to add bounds, fixed flags, and ties to the model parameters.
+Note that these extra, user-defined attributes, won't be accessible from SpecViz's user interface.
+They will however, be accessible by the fitter when a fit is run on the model.
+They will also be written ou correctly, either when saving or exporting the model.

 .. note::